AdobeDocs/experience-manager-cloud-service.en/help/security/configuring-advanced-networking.md

 When you enable an advanced networking configuration for an environment, you have the ability to enable optional port forwarding and non proxy hosts.
 Parameters are configurable per environment to offer flexibility.

-* **Port Forwarding** - Port forwarding rules should be declared for any destination ports other than 80/443, but only if not using http or https protocol
+* **Port Forwarding** - Port forwarding rules should be declared for any destination ports other than 80/443, but only if not using http or https protocol.
   * Port forwarding rules are defined by specifying the set of destination hosts (names or IP, and ports).
   * The client connection using port 80/443 over http/https must still use proxy settings in their connection to have the properties of advanced networking applied to the connection.
-For each destination host, customers must map the intended destination port to a port from 30000 through 30999.
+  * For each destination host, customers must map the intended destination port to a port from 30000 through 30999.
   * Port forwarding rules are available for all advanced networking types.

-* **Non Proxy Hosts** - This lets you declare a set of hosts that should route through a shared IPs address range rather than the dedicated IP
+* **Non Proxy Hosts** - Non proxy hosts let you declare a set of hosts that should route through a shared IPs address range rather than the dedicated IP.
   * This may be useful since traffic egressing through shared IPs may be further optimized.
   * Non proxy hosts are only available for dedicated egress IP address and VPN advanced networking types.

+>[!NOTE]
+>
+>You can not enable an advanced networking configuration for an environment if the environment is in the **Updating** status.

 ### Enabling Using the UI {#enabling-ui}

-1. Log into Cloud Manager at [my.cloudmanager.adobe.com](https://my.cloudmanager.adobe.com/) and select the appropriate organization
+1. Log into Cloud Manager at [my.cloudmanager.adobe.com](https://my.cloudmanager.adobe.com/) and select the appropriate organization.

 1. On the **[My Programs](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/editing-programs.md#my-programs)** screen, select the program.